mshahsavanpour/Books/Virtualization/1-Definitions.md

 ## 1.2 Virtual Machines

 A Virtual Machine is a **completely encapsulated compute environment** decoupled from the actual physical hardware by a layer of abstraction provided by the virtualization of the processor, memory, and I/O subsystems.
-Virtual machines operate their own operating systems and applications in isolation to one another.
+Virtual machines operate their own operating systems and applications in isolation from one another.

 ## 1.3 Hypervisor